Tuesday, January 25, 2011

 UNDERGROUND CURRENCY

 I have really had fun painting this new work 'Underground Currency'.
 Yes, it is a painting of Australia!
 But, it is Australia with one of her most wondrous life sustaining natural gifts exposed.
-This gift is the Great Artesian Basin which extends across 22% of the continent.
+This gift is the Great Artesian Basin (GAB) which extends across 22% of the continent.
 It is not one big underground lake, but rather a system of aquifers, some very deep and others closer to the surface.
-Here are a couple of websites with more details about the Great Artesian Basin. http://www.gabcc.org.au/index.aspx http://www.derm.qld.gov.au/water/gab/

 GREAT ARTESIAN BASIN and MINING

-The Great Artesian Basin is under threat from the burgeoning mining industry, especially coal seam gas [CSG] mining.
+There are risks to the Great Artesian Basin due to a burgeoning mining industry, especially coal seam gas [CSG] mining.
 Regular readers will know how concerned I am about the potential for degradation to water and soils.
-Here's a link to a recent post and painting $oils Ain't $oils...Anymore! http://kathrynbrimblecombeart.blogspot.com/2010/12/oils-aint-oilsany-more.html

 In fact, the federal Government's own National Water Commission's recent position paper on CSG and Water clearly calls for caution.